SaaFomenko/usepreprocessor/README.md

 # usepreprocessor
-Exxample using preprocessors in code.
+Example using preprocessors in code.

+Condition you see this [link](https://github.com/netology-code/cppm-homeworks/tree/main/07/01)